-121 Handling of Applications and Other Papers Bearing Security Markings [R-2]
+121 Handling of Applications under Secrecy Order and/or Bearing National Security Markings [R-08.2012]

 Authorized security markings may be placed on the patent application drawings when filed provided that such markings are outside the illustrations and that they are removed when the material is declassified.
 37 CFR 1.84(v).